LuLuEhret/Field_Sentry/README.md

 OR

-- Run directly from within a python IDE
+- Run directly from within a python IDE (VSCode, ...)

 OR

 - Run the notebook named `Field_Sentry.ipynb`

+OR

+- *NEW* Run the `FieldSentry - custom date.bat` to see the state at a custom date.

 ## Editing the configuration

 ### Addition of an installation
-Open the file `"config/config.json"` and add a new installation on the same template as the already existing ones
+Open the file `"config/config.json"` and add a new installation with the same template as the already existing ones

 ### Modification of weather alarm trigger levels
 Open the file `"config/config.json"` and change the wind or high temperature levels